pettiblog/pettiblog.github.io/_pages/about.md

     text: "Evil, artistic and bilingual data and life scientist (a.k.a.
 Nikipedia) who can lift, code, get things done and make you laugh!"
 ---

 Why hello there!
-Fancy seeing you here!
-So you want to know what this blog is about huh?
+So you want to know what this blog is about?
 Or do you want to know more about me?
-If you want to know more about me then go back to the [homepage](http://www.pettiblog.com) and click on "More about me" (duh!).
+If you want to know more about me then go back to the [homepage](http://www.pettiblog.com) and click on "More about me" (of course!).

 In all seriousness though, I created this blog because it was kind of my childhood dream to have a website where I could publish content for the public to view.
 In fact, when I was 12, my friends and I started recording "funny" videos using our phones which we planned to publish on our very own website.
 I still have those videos 😂, they are cringe-worthy!